Signs you're being watched at work

 Check the programs installed on your computer and install those that don't look familiar to you.
 However, if the employee handbook says you mustn't delete any applications on this computer, avoid sharing any sensitive information using it as it probably tracks every move you make.

-If your computer camera is switched on (or switches on and off although you don't even use it), be cautious – probably, you are being monitored by your boss right now.
+If your computer camera is switched on (or switches on and off although you don't even use it), be cautious - probably, you are probably being monitored by your boss right now.
 There is software that allows switching on your camera remotely so your boss could see what you are busy with at the very moment.
 Yes, there are privacy concerns about it, but some bosses do it during work hours.
+It is particularly worrisome if this happens with your own personal phone.
+It may imply the government gaining access to your private data.

+Open Task Manager (Windows) or Activity Monitor (Mac).
+Any unknown or suspicious processes may be surveillance tools.
 Even if you don't see any suspicious software on your PC, it doesn't mean it's not there.
 Some spyware can only be detected by advanced computer users.
 However, you can notice such software by checking the processes running at your computer.
+If your company software must be installed, be sure to chat with privacy and security experts on the matter.
 Forbes.com offers how to do this:

 • On a PC, you can bring up the Task Manager by hitting "Alt-Ctrl-Del".
 Switch to the "Processes" tab.